 Using the Certified Horsemanship Association (CHA) standards and materials, students are instructed on safety, lesson planning and lesson implementation for becoming certified riding instructors in both the English and western disciplines.
+This course has a fee.

 EQST 224 CHA Riding Instructor Certification 1-May